caseyg/awesome/TOPICS.md

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

-*   [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - ToolJet is the open-source foundation of ToolJet AI - the AI-native platform for building internal tools, dashboard, business applications, workflows and AI agents 🚀
+*   [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - ToolJet is the open-source foundation of ToolJet AI - the enterprise app generation platform for building internal tools, dashboard, business applications, workflows and AI agents 🚀

 ## llm-agents